ciel-lang/CIEL/docs/alexandria.md

 FUNCTION: Returns true if OBJECT is a list that denotes a set, NIL otherwise.
 A list denotes a set if each element of the list is unique under KEY and TEST.
-## EMPTYP

-ARGLIST: `(sequence)`

-FUNCTION: Returns T if SEQUENCE is an empty sequence and NIL otherwise.
-Signals an error if SEQUENCE is not a sequence.
 ## SHUFFLE